sunilreddy1257/YouTubePlayerExample_Swift/README.md

 # YouTubePlayerExample_Swift

-In this example we installed "youtube-player-ios-helper" pod, Then using that pod we use YTPlayerView
+Main agenda of this example is How to play youtube videos and "youtube-player-ios-helper" CocoaPods installed for youtube videos playing

+1. Then using YTPlayerView  in that Pod for playing youtube videos
-In this Example we are using One View & Two buttons one for Play, one for Stop.
+2. In this Example we are using One View & Two buttons one for Play, one for Stop.

-View is subclass of YTPlayerView
+3. View is subclass of YTPlayerView